“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 Technical Challenges

-Example 1.
-Bad internet connection at the workplace is a technical challenge that can be easily identified.
+Example 1 – Bad internet connection at the workplace is a technical challenge that can be easily identified.
 Often, technicians can switch to an alternative internet connection, fix loose wiring, or reboot the router to get it working all over again.
-The disruption and chaos that ensued following a bad internet connection are fixed in a short time by professionals.
+The disruption and chaos that ensued following a bad internet connection were fixed in a short time by professionals.

-Example 2.
-Addressing conflicts at the workplace, problems that call for a change in attitudes, behaviors, and beliefs are some examples of adaptive challenges.
-It can take to identify such problems as people may not accept that problem even exists.
+Example 1 – Addressing conflicts at the workplace, and problems that call for a change in attitudes, behaviors, and beliefs are some examples of adaptive challenges.
+It can take to identify such problems as people may not accept that the problem even exists.

 On the other hand, mediocre or poor leaders resist change and cannot make necessary adjustments in a dynamic work environment, which leads to negativity, lack of progress, and sluggishness.